ricardosllm/CarND-Behavioral-Cloning/README.md

 The data set was not extensive as to generalize the model well so I've decied to apply some augmentation techniques:

-- **Side cameras:** We'l be using the central camera while driving as input to the model but we can use the side cameras during training by applying correction to the steering angle, `0.25` and `-0.25` to the left and right images respectevly, increasing the number of samples by 3
+- **Side cameras:** We'll be using the central camera while driving as input to the model but we can use the side cameras during training by applying correction to the steering angle, `0.25` and `-0.25` to the left and right images respectevly, increasing the number of samples by 3.

 ```python
 cameras            = ['left', 'center', 'right']